Eduardo Cavaliere

-Eduardo Cavaliere (born 29 September 1994) is a Brazilian lawyer and politician, affiliated with the Social Democratic Party (PSD).
-He was the secretary of the environment for the city of Rio de Janeiro from 2021 to 2023 during the mayorship of Eduardo Paes, and later became the secretary of the municipality's chief of staff from 2023 to 2024.
+Eduardo Cavaliere Gonçalves Pinto (born 29 September 1994) is a Brazilian lawyer and politician currently serving as mayor of Rio de Janeiro, since 2026.
+He is a member of the Social Democratic Party (PSD).
+He served as deputy mayor of Rio de Janeiro from 2025 to 2026, as the mayor’s chief of staff from 2023 to 2024 and as secretary of the environment from 2021 to 2023 during the mayoralty of Eduardo Paes.

 In October 2021, he was the Brazilian delegate to the COP26, and later, in June 2022, to Stockholm+50, organized by the Swedish government and hosted by the United Nations General Assembly.

 In 2022, Cavaliere was elected a state deputy for the state of Rio de Janeiro, with 33,688 votes.

-In 2024, he was elected to become the vice-mayor of the city of Rio de Janeiro, winning in the first round as part of the ticket led by incumbent Eduardo Paes.
+In 2024, he was elected to become the deputy mayor of the city of Rio de Janeiro, winning in the first round as part of the ticket led by incumbent Eduardo Paes.
 They won against the second place ticket, led by Alexandre Ramagem and Índia Armelau, by a 30-point margin.
 He took office on 1 January 2025.
+He took office as mayor on 20 March 2026 after Eduardo Paes resigned to run for governor.